AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 ![Canvas Animation Example](/images/glimmer-example-canvas.png)

+If you specify the x and y coordinates as `:default`, `nil`, or leave them out, they get calculated automatically by centering the shape within its parent `canvas`.

+Note that you could shift a shape off its centered position within its parent `canvas` by using `x_delta` and `y_delta` instead of `x` and `y`

 The round and gradient options could be dropped since Glimmer DSL for SWT supports auto-inference of them based on shape parameters.

 Example (you may copy/paste in [`girb`](GLIMMER_GIRB.md)):